Making poverty temporary

 Enhancing financial stability in Hampden County

 Financial Stability Network – A network consisting of a range of providers and stakeholders committed to advancing the financial stability of residents of Hampden County.
 The Financial Stability Network is convened by UWPV.

-The Financial Success Center provides college students in our community with the resources and assistance to become financially stable by offering services to improve credit scores, reduce debt, build income, and increase assets.
-Once completed, the Financial Success Center will be the only one of its kind in Western Massachusetts.
-The center will provide a “one stop shop” for a variety of financial literary topics, helping 300 students within the first year and 500 students annually.
+The Thrive Financial Success Centers provide college students in our community with the resources and assistance to become financially stable by offering services to improve credit scores, reduce debt, build income, and increase assets.
+The center provides a “one stop shop” for a variety of financial literary topics, helping 300 students within the first year and 500 students annually.

 VITA: Volunteer Income Tax Assistance